 Because you won’t ever carry a balance from month to month, you don’t have to worry about incurring interest or keeping your credit utilization down.
 However, if you don’t have sufficient funds in your account when they charge you, they’ll report a late payment after 30 days.

 Fortunately, Grow Credit has multiple account tiers, one of which is a free option.
 It lets you pay up to $17 worth of subscription fees monthly for an annual limit of $204.
+The higher tiers have an annual limit of up to $1,800.
 Whatever level you choose, they report to all three major credit reporting agencies, Experian, Equifax, and TransUnion.

 4. Experian BOOST™